ozoneplatform/ozp-iwc/tutorial/11_intentRegister.md

 ####Callback
+The callback receives 2 parameters:
-The callback expects 1 parameter: `reply`, which contains various information about an intent.
+ 1. `reply`: contains various information about an intent.
 For the introductory purposes of intent registrations, only `reply.entity` is covered here, other properties will be covered for more advanced intents in a later tutorial.
+ 2. `done`: A function to call to stop handling intent requests.
+Useful for conditionally stopping intent handling.

+**The return value of the callback is returned to the intent invoker.** This means when developing an application, if there is some complex computation an application can do that other applications may also need (complex sorting for example), returning the value of the intent handling means other applications can leverage the functionality.

 | property | type   | description                                                                                                                      |
 |----------|--------|----------------------------------------------------------------------------------------------------------------------------------|